Oklahoma Prep Football Poll

 |9

-Others receiving votes: Fairview 14.
-Woodland 6.
-Oklahoma Christian Academy 2.
-Warner 1.
-Watonga 1.
+Others receiving votes: Elmore City 6.
+Wewoka 4.
+Colcord 3.
+Crescent 1.
+Morrison 1.

 |Class B